av-anon/dmava-anon/docs/GettingStarted/SoftwareSetup/index.md

 ### Zenoh Middleware

 [Zenoh](https://github.com/eclipse-zenoh/zenoh-plugin-ros2dds) is a lightweight communication middleware designed for data routing across networks.
-In this framework, Zenoh bridges ROS 2 topics between multiple hosts, enabling real-time communication between AWSIM Labs and their respective Autoware instances running on separate machines.
+In this architecture, Zenoh bridges ROS 2 topics between multiple hosts, enabling real-time communication between AWSIM Labs and their respective Autoware instances running on separate machines.

 #### Design Considerations
 In this setup, AWSIM Labs simulates **two ego vehicles**, both publishing the same ROS 2 topics.
 To avoid collisions, one vehicle is assigned a topic namespace: